"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 In today’s world of media and the internet, TV preachers and a church in most suburbs….listening to a sermon is easy.
 Preachers are everywhere.
 They take advantage of every possible means to further the cause they believe in.
 Radio, TV, Streaming Video, Facebook, Youtube, Twitter….you name it.
 They are there.
-Gone are the days when all you would get to hear was a sermon on Sunday at church and thereafter you were to yourself with the Bible for the rest of the week.
+Gone are the days when all you would get to hear was a sermon on Sunday at church and thereafter you were left to yourself with the Bible for the rest of the week.
 That wasn’t even too long ago.
 And it was good wasn’t it?

 Ever wondered how much of what you hear is actually of God?
 Ever find yourself confused about the contradicting doctrines you get to hear these days?
 People are so saturated with sermons and messages from preachers all over the world, that they hardly have time to be alone with God and read their own bible.
 Most professing Christians today hardly ever read the bible other than the few verses referred to by the preachers during their sermons.

 No wonder we don’t see much of a difference between Christians and the world.
 Neither does the world see much of a difference.
 How sad!!
 Don’t you think?
 How many of us really will to do His will?